US STOCKS-Wall St lower as investors cautious ahead of Fed minutes

 Wall Street has been trading at record highs in the past few weeks, supported by better-than-expected corporate earnings and expectations of the Fed keeping rates low.

-Cisco fell 2.04 percent to $30.49 after technology news site CRN reported the company is laying off about 14,000 employees or 20 percent of its global workforce.
+Cisco fell 1.6 percent to $30.62 after technology news site CRN reported the company is laying off about 14,000 employees or 20 percent of its global workforce.
+The stock was among the top drags on all three major indexes.

-The S&P 500 index showed seven new 52-week highs and no new lows, while the Nasdaq recorded 43 new highs and 19 new lows.
+The S&P 500 index showed six new 52-week highs and no new lows, while the Nasdaq recorded 28 new highs and 15 new lows.
 (Reporting by Yashaswini Swamynathan in Bengaluru; Editing by Saumyadeb Chakrabarty)

 TORONTO, Jan 14 Privately held Canadian carrier Porter Airlines said flights had resumed after a system outage grounded its fleet earlier on Saturday.